‘A tough negotiator, who is excellent with lay clients with an impeccable court manner’

 Re H [2016]

-Instructed by the parents of a child in a claim against a school regarding misuse of private information (causing damage and distress to the child), breach of confidence, breach of its statutory duties under the Data Protection Act 1998 and contrary to section 6 of the Human Rights Act 1998 (its actions constituting an unjustified and disproportionate interference in the child’s right to privacy pursuant to Article 8 of the ECHR.
+Instructed by the parents of a child in a claim against a school regarding misuse of private information (causing damage and distress to the child), breach of confidence, breach of its statutory duties under the Data Protection Act 1998 and a breach of section 6 HRA 1998 (its actions constituting an unjustified and disproportionate interference in the child’s right to privacy pursuant to Article 8 ECHR).

 RECOMMENDATIONS

-Emma is recommended as a leading junior in The Legal 500 for education law, most recently quoted as being ‘A go-to lawyer for thorny issues.’
+Emma is recommended as a leading practitioner in The Legal 500 for education law, most recently quoted as being ‘a go-to lawyer for thorny issues.’